Return-1/bottomSheetMap/README.md

 ```
 ### Step 2 Method A

-Using the default display views.
-Provide a dictionary as described below and let BottomSheet take care of the rest.
+The component comes with a few default display options.
+Provide your data as described below and let BottomSheet take care of the rest.

 ```swift
         var customData = [String:String]()